Fat Tony (The Simpsons): Voice

 The writers originally wanted Sheldon Leonard to voice Fat Tony.
 When they were unable to get him, they cast Joe Mantegna.
 It is his longest-running role.
 Mantegna said, "You feel honored that they asked you to do a voice.
 The fact that they bring you back and keep writing for the character, it is very satisfying."
 Mantegna based his raspy voice for Fat Tony on his Uncle Willy, a long-standing cigarette smoker.
 He insists that the producers must "not let anyone else do his noises," even going so far as to say, "If Fat Tony sneezes, I want to be there."
 This is adhered to in the season 20 episode "Sex, Pies, and Idiot Scrapes, where the script required only grunting.
-Despite this, Phil Hartman voiced the character in the season 7 episode "A Fish Called Selma".
+Despite this, Hank Azaria voiced the character in the season 7 episode "A Fish Called Selma".
 Mantegna voiced Fat Tony in a scene in The Simpsons Movie that almost got cut.
 Of the Fat Tony episodes, Mantegna favors "Bart the Murderer" and "The Mook, the Chef, the Wife and Her Homer", because they are the character's first appearance and a season premiere.